 "We are exceeding the demand for the top three priority kits and meeting demand for all other types of kits," she said.

 Mr. Kalenak, who served in the Air Force, said it feels good to be able to consistently fulfill troop requirements.

 "I'm sure everyone here feels the same way," he said.
 "We have a fabulous team with fantastic support from all of our shops involved here at Tobyhanna."

-Benjamin Bray, a Security guard who deployed to Iraq in 2004 and 2005, used Blue Force Tracking while on duty there.
+A former security guard who deployed to Iraq in 2004 and 2005, used Blue Force Tracking while on duty there.

 "A great system!" said the Army Reserve staff sergeant.
 "I have convoyed with BFT and without.
 Its presence in my vehicle was a comforting enhancement.
 The terrain we covered daily wasn't always familiar and that birds-eye view of our vehicle, the rest of our forces, and the environment significantly increased situational awareness."

 "There is not a person working this mission anywhere on the depot who doesn't take pride in this work," said Robert Tambasco, a Tactical Communications Facilities Branch electronic worker.
 "They know where the final product goes, the Soldier."